During the Academic Year...

 For 4th- and 5th-graders in Room 101

-Special activities throughout the year include the Easter Egg Hunt, the Christmas Eve Pageant, activities during churchwide Advent Party and a special dash during our annual Book It 5K race.
-We also offer “Summer Sundays” from 9:15-10:15 a.m. during the summer break, similar in approach to Vacation Bible School.
+Special activities throughout the year include the Easter Egg Hunt, St. Nicholas Night, the Christmas Eve Pageant and a 200-meter dash during our annual Book It 5K race.
+We also offer “Summer FunDays” from 9:15-10:15 a.m. during the summer break, similar in approach to Vacation Bible School.